 While many states have lifted shelter-in-place orders allowing businesses to re-open, COVID-19 case spikes in many cities have spurred new regulations that require the use of face coverings for all employees and customers based on CDC recommendations.
-Many businesses have also chosen to require masks, regardless of if their state or county requires it, for the protection of their employees and customers using OSHA’s guidelines on preparing workplaces for COVID-19.
+Many businesses have also chosen to require masks, regardless of if their state or county requires it, for the health and safety of their employees and customers using OSHA’s guidelines on preparing workplaces for COVID-19.

 New face mask policies for people returning to the workplace should be addressed in your welcome back letter to employees, but you may wish to create a separate document outlining this policy in more detail.